LeakyAbstractions/blog/quotes/_posts/2011-02-07-handling-exceptions.md

   author: Verity Stob
 ---

 The primary duty of an exception handler is to get the error out of the lap of the programmer and into the surprised face of the user.
-Provided you keep this cardinal rule in mind, you can't go far wrong.
+Provided you keep this cardinal rule in mind, you can’t go far wrong.